 Where "The Adventures of Champion" failed the series "Fury" succeeded.
 One day before my 9th Birthday, on October 15, 1955, the first of 116 episodes premiered.
 The show was on the air until March 19, 1960.
 Peter Graves, "Mission Impossible" and brother to James Arness, starred as "Jim Newton".
 He owned the "Broken Wheel Ranch".
 Bobby Diamond portrayed "Jim's" adopted son "Joey Clarke Newton".
 Playing ranch hand "Pete Wilkey" was actor William Fawcett who was seen in many chapter serials in the 1940's and was a Professor of Theater Arts.
 The programs name came from the horse that rescues the boy in all the shows.

-Below left to right: Peter Graves, Fury, Bobby Diamond and William Fawcett.
+Below left to right: Willaim Fawcett, Peter Graves and Bobby Diamond on "Fury".

 Playing "Joey's" teacher in nine episodes of the first season was Ann Robinson.
 She was best known for co-starring with Gene Barry in George Pals 1953 version of H.G.
 Wells' "The War of the Worlds".

 1956 To 1958 The Impact Of Westerns Continues On America's Television Sets

 A one season modern Western story appeared on February 10, 1956 to give "Fury" competition for 39 episodes ending February 1, 1957.
 Based upon a 1941 novel and a 1943 motion picture starring Roddy McDowall as "Ken McLaughlin" was "My Friend Flicka".